 What controls are included in the hERG assay?

 Only cells with a seal resistance greater than 100 MOhm (for QPatch system) or 50 MOhm (for SyncroPatch system) and a pre-compound current of at least 0.2 nA are used to evaluate hERG blockade.
 E-4031, a known hERG inhibitor, is used as a positive control for the experiment.
 DMSO is included as a negative control.

 How does in vitro hERG inhibition relate to in vivo cardiotoxicity?

 The hERG channel inhibition assay is a highly sensitive measurement which will identify compounds exhibiting cardiotoxicity related to hERG inhibition in vivo.
 It is important to note, however that not all compounds which inhibit hERG activity in vitro will proceed to cause cardiotoxicity in vivo.
 The relevance of the in vitro data will be dependent on other factors such as the plasma concentrations reached in vivo.

-1 Haverkamp W et al. (2000) Eur Heart J 21(15); 1216-31
+1 Haverkamp W et al. (2000) The potential for QT prolongation and proarrhythmia by non-antiarrhythmic drugs: clinical and regulatory implications.
+Eur Heart J 21(15); 1216-31

 2 Okada J et al. (2015) Screening system for drug-induced arrhythmogenic risk combining a patch clamp and heart simulator.
 Sci Adv 1(4); e1400142

 3 Polonchuk L (2014) Industrializing electrophysiology: HT automated patch clamp on SyncroPatch 96 using instant frozen cells.
 Methods in Molec Biol 1183; 81-92

 4 Obergrussberger A et al (2016) Automated patch clamp meets high-throughput screening: 384 cells recorded in parallel on a planar patch clamp module.
 J Lab Autom 21(6); 779-793